roguetitan1703/titans-blog-website/readme.md

-## This is a template for a tech blog website use it as you may
+## This is small scale front end projectfor a tech blog website posing as a clan of ai use it as you may